 The provisions of the building's lease will usually determine who is a responsible person.
 There will, in many cases, be more than one responsible person.
-A freeholder, landlord, RMC, RTM and even, in certain circumstances, a residential managing agents (hereafter referred to as managing agents) can all be a responsible person.
+A freeholder, landlord, RMC, RTM and even, in certain circumstances, a managing agent can all be a responsible person.